Barycentric gluing and geometry of stable metrics: Introduction

-The idea of finding a good representation of a space into another space with some desirable properties has been around for quite some time and has proven to be extremely powerful, as well as having far reaching applications.
-This line of thoughts gave rise to a rich and versatile embedding theory.
-In this article our spaces live in the metric world and we are concerned with the quantitative aspect of the theory.
-The general theme is finding a metrically faithful copy of a metric space from some given class, inside a Banach space with some nice geometric property.
-Arguably some of the most famous applications arise in theoretical computer science, geometric group theory and noncommutative geometry.
-We refer to the excellent \cite{Matousek2002}, \cite{Linial2002}, \cite{Naor2012}, \cite{Naor2013}, \cite{Ostrovskiibook} for an extensive account on this rapidly growing topic, and a comprehensive list of references.
+The idea of finding a faithful representation, or embedding, of an intractable space into a tractable host space is an extremely powerful and versatile tool with far reaching applications.
+The class of spaces of interest and the relevant notions of faithful embeddability are dictated by the problems under scrutiny.
+This line of thoughts motivated the study of rich and deep embedding theories.
+Some of the most famous applications of this geometric approach arise in theoretical computer science, geometric group theory, topology, and noncommutative geometry.
+We refer to \cite{Gromov_ICM84}, \cite{Indyk01}, \cite{Matousek_book02}, \cite{Linial_ICM02}, \cite{Roe_book03}, \cite{Yu_ICM06}, \cite{Naor_ICM10, Naor12, Naor_PNAS13, Naor_ICM18}, \cite{NowakYu_book12}, \cite{Ostrovskii_book13}, \cite{BaudierJohnson16}, \cite{DrutuKapovich_book18} (where comprehensive lists of references can be found) for an extensive account of these rapidly growing research directions.